 4. Unbreakable Kimmy Schmidt

 I dare you not to cry laughing to this wacky comedy.
 Kimmy is a hilariously innocent young woman kept in an underground bunker by a crazy sect leader, before pioneering her own escape and moving to New York to rebuild her life.
-It’s WAY funnier than it sounds, and her roommate Titus Andromedon is basically the most hilarious character of 2017.
+It’s WAY funnier than it sounds, and her roommate Titus Andromedon is basically the most hilarious character ever.

 5. The Crown